metio/terraform-provider-k8s/docs/data-sources/kafka_strimzi_io_kafka_connect_v1beta2_manifest.md

 Required:

 - `type` (String) Type of the tracing used.
-Currently the only supported types are 'jaeger' for OpenTracing (Jaeger) tracing and 'opentelemetry' for OpenTelemetry tracing.
-The OpenTracing (Jaeger) tracing is deprecated.
+Currently the only supported type is 'opentelemetry' for OpenTelemetry tracing.
+As of Strimzi 0.37.0, 'jaeger' type is not supported anymore and this option is ignored.